 Wear a helmet.
 No rider is allowed on any of the routes without a cycling helmet!
 Helmets purchased at local bike shops will meet this requirement.
 Make sure it fastens securely and fits well, and inspect it for cracks prior to The Ride.
 Helmets are sold at the bike shop vendor area at UB’s campus in case you leave yours at home.
 Motorcycle and other sports helmets do not qualify.

 Keep ears free.
 No radios, MP3 players, headphones and no cell phone use while riding.
 Riders must be able to hear their fellow riders’ dialogue as well as emergency directions from our law enforcement volunteers, Route Guides and Riding Marshals.
-Your cell phone IS an important safety tool, though, so bring your phone to the Ride.
+Your fully charged cell phone IS an important safety tool, though, so bring your phone to the Ride.
 Just be sure to wrap it in a self-sealing plastic bag and keep it in your bag or pocket for emergency calls.

 Bring some snacks to tide you over between rest stops.
 Eat before you are hungry!

 Hydrate.
 Be sure your bike has a water bottle cage, and carry a sports water bottle that fits in the cage.
 Store-bought water bottles will fall out of the cage and trip riders.
 Drink water before you are thirsty!

 Children.
 New York state law prohibits taking a child under 12 months of age on a bicycle ride in a bicycle child seat, trailer, sidecar or any other carrier.
 Helmets are not available for children under 12 months of age.
 Children must be accompanied by a supervising adult guardian who agrees to ride with the child on the same route.

 Pets.
 For the safety of our riders and your pets, any pets other than approved service animals are prohibited on the routes.

 A-B-C Quick Check – Free bike checks are offered at our WNY bike shop partners prior to the Ride and at the bike shop vendor area at UB.